Documentation

 oops doctor

 Health check — verifies directory, config, git, and hook.
+Use oops doctor --fix to repair common local permission problems.

 oops init <shell>